 - Sphere Magnet- a magnet that creates a strong magnetic field which attracts iron & other ferrous materials.
 These magnetic balls are spherical or round in shape & in this case manufactured from Neodymium.
 Sphere magnet’s Poles & strengths vary based on size, grade & other factors.
 Sphere magnets are used as desk toys and in sophisticated scientific & medical equipment

-- Magnetic Balls Material: These Sphere Magnets Are made with a Neodymium Alloy
+- Magnetic Spheres Material: These Spherical Magnets Are made with a Neodymium Alloy

 - Sphere Magnets Magnetization Direction: Through Diameter Of The Round Sphere Magnets